To build the ultimate tiefling hexblade warlock, consider these elements:

 Hex Warrior is the ability that lets me use my Charisma modifier for melee attacks.
 Another bonus is the proficiency is medium armor, shields and martial weapons.

 Accursed Specter is another fun ability that rolls in at level 6.
 Whenever I slay a foe, I can raise their ghost to act as my thrall.
-The spirit gains hit points equal to half my warlock level and lasts until my next rest.
+The spirit gains hit points equal to half my warlock level.
 The fact that I can now raise ghosts to fight for me, while my devilish imp flies around, is just so gothic.

 So, what do you think?

 Well, I’ve written many character builds, but this is the first that might be overpowered.
 Between the hellish rebuke, sword buffs, high-caliber eldritch blasts and other bag of dark goodies, this character is crazy.

 |Guide to Building a Haunted House Adventure DnD 5e||Guide to Building a Bard College of Creation: DnD 5e|

 Genre Bomb is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 4 thoughts on “Guide to Build a Tiefling Hexblade Warlock: DnD 5e”

 Thanks for this great information sharing, i really like the combination of eldritch blast and agonizing blast you mentioned, by using invocations.
 Very well written articles easily understandable.
 Following your blog for more warlock stuff.
 Thanks alot.

 Thank you!
 I’ll have to cook up some more warlock-specific ideas in the near future for ya